methadone addiction

 What sets Methadone apart from other painkillers is that it has no “ceiling effect.”
 This means it doesn’t lose its effect when it reached a certain dose.
 Thus, this drug is popularly used as a maintenance drug for people recovering from addiction to heroin or other drugs.
 The effects of Methadone are long-lasting, usually taking 24 to 36 hours to wear off.
 But this also means that the drug stays for a long time inside the body.
-This greatly increases the potential for abuse and overdose.
+This longevity greatly increases the risk of accidental overdose and the potential for chronic methadone abuse among those seeking a continuous high.

 If someone uses the drug outside of the prescribed dosage, he or she must be stopped right away.
 An expert should carefully supervise treatments that use Methadone.
-Methadone addiction is considered to be part of the opioid abuse pandemic in the United States.
-One in three painkiller deaths involves Methadone abuse.
-Still, millions of prescriptions for this drug are being written every year.
+The rise in methadone addiction is considered a significant part of the opioid abuse pandemic in the United States.
+With one in three painkiller deaths involving the misuse of this substance, professional intervention is more critical than ever.

 methadone abuse